jdaymude/xbox2local/README.md

 This means that you have made more calls to OpenXBL API than your subscription plan allows.
 TL;DR: this limit can be violated if you have a huge number of screenshots and game clips.
 As of this writing, the free tier allows 150 requests per hour and there are larger quotas available via paid subscriptions.
-This error potentially be circumvented by using the `--media_type` option to only download screenshots, waiting for the limit to reset in the next hour, and then using it again to only download game clips.
 You can track your usage in real time on your OpenXBL [profile page](https://xbl.io/profile).

 In detail, **xbox2local** makes the following calls to OpenXBL API each time it's run:
-- One call to the `/api/v2/screenshots` endpoint per page of screenshot results (OpenXBL uses pagination to ensure that no single request is too big).
+- One call to the `/api/v2/dvr/screenshots` endpoint per page of screenshot results (OpenXBL uses pagination to ensure that no single request is too big).
-- One call to the `/api/v2/gameclips` endpoint per page of game clip results.
+- One call to the `/api/v2/dvr/gameclips` endpoint per page of game clip results.
+- One call to the `/api/v2/dvr/gameclips/delete` endpoint per deleted game clip.

 See Issue [#3](https://github.com/jdaymude/xbox2local/issues/3) for further discussion.

 #### ERROR: media_dir path is invalid

 This means that the `media_dir` path you provided in `config.json` is not valid for your platform (Linux, Windows, or macOS).
 The pathvalidate [validate_filepath()](https://pathvalidate.readthedocs.io/en/latest/pages/examples/validate.html#validate-a-file-path) function will print a more detailed error message.
 Note: because sanitization rules differ slightly between platforms, running **xbox2local** with multiple command lines for the same media library may create different, similarly-named subfolders for the same game.

 #### No new screenshots or game clips to download